QuiltMC/developer-wiki/wiki/libraries/loom/markdown/provided_javadoc.md

 ## Format

-The format used is Tiny Mappings v2 (`.tiny`), whose complete, but subject to change, spec can be found in https://github.com/FabricMC/tiny-remapper/issues/9.
+The format used is Tiny Mappings v2 (`.tiny`), whose complete, but subject to change spec can be found in https://github.com/FabricMC/tiny-remapper/issues/9.

 The complete format is not necessary, only the `intermediary` namespace, as it is not meant to remap, only add comments.